 Done correctly, design is business strategy made real.
 Design is competitive advantage.
 Design is how you win.

 About the author

-Gavin Edwards consults with our experience design (XD) team.
-He supports our teams in bringing a user-centric view to our clients' businesses, using design to create products and services that solve real problems and drive value to both customers and organisations.
+Gavin Edwards works as a consultant with the XD (Experience Design) team.
+He supports our teams to bring a user-centric view to our clients' businesses, using design to create products and services that solve real problems and drive value to both customers and organisations.